Demystifying AI for the rest of us

 This concludes the practical guide, but if you're curious about the philosophy and future of AI, keep reading.

-Today's LLMs learn from discrete snapshots - static text, images, audio, video.
-They're trained once, frozen, and served to millions unchanged.
+Today's LLMs learn from discrete snapshots of static text, images, audio, and video.
+They're trained once, frozen, and subsequently served to millions unchanged.

-But what if that changes?
+However, what if that changes?
 There's active work on continuous learning systems, AI agents that learn from consequences, and simulations that provide embodied interaction.
-The gap between "observing artifacts" and "experiencing reality" might narrow.
+The gap between "observing artifacts" and "experiencing reality" might consequently narrow over time.

-Nobody knows what's required for general intelligence - maybe it's scale, maybe it's continuous feedback, maybe something we haven't thought of yet.
+Nobody knows what's required for general intelligence: maybe it's scale, maybe it's continuous feedback, or maybe something we haven't thought of yet.

-The honest answer is: we're building systems we don't fully understand, hoping to reach a destination we can't clearly define.
-That's either the most human thing imaginable or a recipe for surprise.
+The honest answer is that we're building systems we don't fully understand, hoping to reach a destination we can't clearly define.
+That's either the most human thing imaginable, or a recipe for surprise.

 Either way, today's AI tools are already powerful enough to change how we work, and we should learn to use them well.